This is a distilled summary of the core guides I’ve made on AdequateLife.

 We must be aware of ourselves before we can perform any self-improvement.

-Meditation is a simple, necessary mechanism of slowing down our thoughts:
+Meditation is a simple, necessary mechanism to slow down our thoughts:

 Once you’re familiar with meditation, try advanced reflection by focusing on various perspectives and thoughts.

-However, meditation is only good for finding problems, and won’t necessarily give any solutions.
+However, meditation only helps find problems and typically doesn’t give any solutions.

 Happiness